 Do you need quotes for your renovation project?

 Contact Reno-Assistance to get the best-suited kitchen designers and contractors for your project.

-At Reno-Assistance we have have partnered with reputable local kitchen designers and contractors whom have attained our 360° Verified stamp of approval.
+At Reno-Assistance we have partnered with reputable local kitchen designers and contractors who have attained our 360° Verified stamp of approval.
 These experts have been strictly assessed to meet our high standards including impeccable past work references, relevant qualifications and licences, insurance, financial stability, legal history, etc. We will even provide a copy of their 360° verification report before you meet with them.
-We will send the best suited designers to compete on your project, all for free and with no obligation to work with the contractors we refer, but we’ll think you’ll be more than impressed with their expertise!
+We will send the best-suited designers to compete on your project, all for free and with no obligation to work with the contractors we refer, but we’ll think you’ll be more than impressed with their expertise!

-If you’re at the stages of planning your budget for your new kitchen remodelling, we recommend reading our article about typical kitchen renovation costs in Toronto & Montreal.
+If you’re at the stages of planning your budget for your new kitchen remodeling, we recommend reading our article about typical kitchen renovation costs in Toronto & Montreal.